jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/sorting-and-limits.md

 ## Multiple Sorting Levels

-You can add up to **3 sorting options** to create cascading sorts.
+You can add up to **3 sorting options** for playlists to create cascading sorts.
 Items are first sorted by the first option, then items with equal values are sorted by the second option, and so on.

-!!! note "Playlists Only"
-    Sorting is only available for playlists.
-Collections display items in their library order and do not support custom sorting.

 ### Example Use Cases